 Generally speaking, assuming you follow our ten steps, you will find man boob surgery is very safe.
 It does not reach into body cavities, nor does it touch any vital organs.
 It’s not performed in a big city emergency room, and there’s plenty of time to prepare.

-If you choose to work with us in New York for gynecomastia surgery, you will receive the attention of a board certified plastic surgeon with more than three decades of experience treating man boobs and a team that has worked together for years.
+If you choose to work with us for gynecomastia surgery, you will receive the attention of a board certified plastic surgeon with more than three decades of experience treating man boobs and a team that has worked together for years.
 You will be our sole focus, and it’s most likely we will operate using IV sedation in our fully accredited, modern, spotless surgical suite.
 We stand by our work—the revision rate for our own patients is near zero.

 If you’re in the midst of making decisions, call us at 561-367-9101.
 We would be glad to have a phone conversation with you, and/or arrange a no obligation consultation in our offices.
 We are here for you, no matter what you decide.